 “Economic inequality knows no boundaries,” the new initiative stated.
 “It is pervasive and persistent, and it affects every city, region and country across the world.
 The gap between the wealthy and the poor grows wider every day, while the middle class shrinks and more people find themselves short of what they need to get by.
 These are our Hunger Games.”

-Odds in Our Favor not only used social media to spread awareness regarding economic inequality but also encouraged fans to post pictures of themselves giving the three-finger salute – a form of defiance within The Hunger Games – and tweet about their own experiences of economic intolerance under the hashtag MyHungerGames.
+Odds in Our Favor not only used social media to spread awareness regarding economic inequality but also encouraged fans to post pictures of themselves giving the three-finger salute – a form of defiance within The Hunger Games – and tweet about their own experiences with economic inequality under the hashtag MyHungerGames.
 “Small biz owner dad couldn’t afford health care,” one of them wrote.
 “Dad died at 49 w/problems that could have been helped by regular dr visits.”
 Others tweeted about an inability to afford college, their experiences being homeless as a child, and the difficulties of making a living on minimum wage.

 In 2014, the third Hunger Games film was released, Mockingjay Part One, and Imagine Better once again raised the stakes by standing in solidarity with fast food workers demanding higher wages and the right to unionize.
 “These workers struggle with the same issues that workers in the districts face – low pay, bad hours and working conditions, hunger, lack of affordable health care, and more.”

-Hunger Is Not a Game and Odds in Our Favor may not have changed the world in the same way that Katniss Everdeen did in The Hunger Games, but it showed that fandoms have the ability to make a difference – no matter how small – just the same.
+Hunger Is Not a Game and Odds in Our Favor may not have changed the world in the same way that Katniss Everdeen did in The Hunger Games, but they showed that fandoms have the ability to make a difference – no matter how small – just the same.

 Anthony Letizia